A cell phone uses very little power and electricity.

 For more information about Power, Voltage and Current, scroll down to the ‘Electricity Measurement Units’ section.

-If you know the power consumption of your mobile phone charger, the calculator below can be used to estimate the power consumption and the electricity cost of a mobile phone charger over a period of time.
+Suppose you know the power consumption of your mobile phone charger.
+In that case, the calculator below can estimate the power consumption and the electricity cost of a portable phone charger over some time.

-> If your phone has as a power rating of 13 Watts
+> If your phone has a power rating of 13 Watts

 > If it needs 6 hours to recharge your phone